jamesapcooper/jamesapcooper.github.io-src/content/post/worship-service.md

 [^7]: The Scripture reading and the sermon form the climax of the first
     part of the liturgy.
-Having come into God’s presence and received pardon for their sins of the previous week, the people are prepared to hear for God through his appointed minister.
+Having come into God’s presence and received pardon for their sins of the previous week, the people are prepared to hear from God through his appointed minister.

 [^8]: The service prayer is distinguished from the prayer of
     illumination in that it has in view the word *already heard*.